freifunk-cambridge/freifunk-cambridge.github.io/existing.md

 And you may think that if you can get WiFi everywhere, then it's worth it.
 But I can tell you it's really not.
 What you're actually paying for is the privilege to use someone else's nearby BT home router, and the money doesn't even go to them, it goes to BT.
 As a BT customer I have had free access to this network so have had a chance to try it out.
 Speeds range from a super-slow 1 MBPS to a much faster 75 MBPS, but there's no way to know what that speed will be until you pay.
 You are also limited to 30 MBPS download if connecting to a home router, but on a business hub this limit is removed.
 There's no way to know which type of hub you're connecting to, though.
 And lastly the person who's hub it is also get's priority over their internet bandwidth, so if they suddenly start using the internet you may find that your speed suddenly drops.

-Once you select "BTWi-fi" once, BT bank on the fact you won't forget the network and will just close the payment page.
+Once you select "EE WiFi" once, BT bank on the fact you won't forget the network and will just close the payment page.
 In this case, the page will pop up automatically when you're in a coverage area, so you'll have to close it each time.
 So if you've accidentally clicked on this network, you should click that "Forget" button as soon as possible.

 A much better connectivity option is 4G.
 It costs about the same for a month of 4G or a couple of days of BT WiFi, and 4G truely is nearly everywhere.
 So if you are looking for internet everywhere 4G is the answer, not BT WiFi.

-### Virgin Media (although thankfully it's secure anyway)
-Virgin Media, another broadband provider, also has a network broadcasting from their customer's routers for other customers to use.
-But, luckily, this one is secured so you won't just connect by accident.
-There's also no option to buy access, and only other Virgin Media customers or customers abroad of partner providers can access it.
-If you do have access to this for free, we can't recommend for you to never use it, as it won't cost you anything.
-But you'll get pretty low speeds and it probably won't be the best WiFi.